-Visual accessibility in graphic design is a must these days. are experiencing difficulty in using the internet due to colorblindness or limited fine-motor control.
-But enables people with disabilities to perceive, understand, navigate, interact with, and contribute to what is happening online.
+Visual accessibility in graphic design is a must these days.
+Up to 25% of the population are experiencing difficulty in using the internet due to colorblindness or limited fine-motor control.
+But accessibility enables people with disabilities to perceive, understand, navigate, interact with, and contribute to what is happening online.
 The online world is becoming more and more visual.
 So, the goal now is to make accessible graphic design the norm.

 Visual accessibility in graphic design equals inclusivity

 The technological advancements we experience today allow people to connect with and access everything on the internet.
 We can use our mobile phones to see what was once only accessible through a computer screen.
 In just a few clicks, we can create and post anything we want.
 What you should remember is that not everybody is going to have the same, seamless user experience.

 Providing accessibility in graphic design means granting people with disabilities the access to what everyone else is doing on your website.
 This is also the same with mobile apps and other online products.

 And by making sure your website or app is accessible to everyone, you’re demonstrating that diversity and inclusivity are important to your brand.